ManMan88/SDCND_term1_proj4/writeup.md

 The distortion correction is simply done with the function `cv2.undistort()` using the parameters obtained by `cv2.calibrateCamera()`.

-Here is an example of undistorted road image
+Here is an example of original road image

 ![alt text][image1]

-And here is an example of the distorted road image
+And here is an example of the undistorted road image

 ![alt text][image4]